Problem 1: You don't know where that is, or when it will happen - and the retrieved files are often corrupted.

 If the application has an "Autosave" feature, we recommend turning it off (under "Options", "Preferences", or "Settings") - it is often turned on by default.
 If you've made a real mess, and if Autosave is off, you can quit the file (if prompted to save your changes, just say "No") and then reopen it to the way it was when you last saved it.

 There are applications, such as MOGware's File Hamster, which watch for activity in the File System.
 Then, when a file is created or changed, the application backs it up in multiple versions.
-This can use a little more CPU power and extra disk space, but it's automatic.
+This uses more CPU power and extra disk space, and it's mainly useful if you're intensely focused on revisions of highly complex documents.

 Why on Earth would you back up when you want to remove something?
 Because it might remove something else that it shouldn't.
 For example: